atata-framework/atata.io/_includes/getting-started/browser-logs-monitoring.md

-Currently this functionality is available only for Chrome and Edge.
+Currently this functionality is available only for Chrome and Edge, both local and remote.
 {:.warning}

 The feature brings a monitoring of browser logs, such as warnings and errors, which happen during a test execution.